The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Delmer Daves.
 Perf.
 Henry Fonda, Maureen O’Hara, James MacArthur, Wally Cox, Virginia Gregg.
 Warner Bros., 1963.
 Based on the novel by Earl Hamner, Jr.

-Synopsis: The source of the TV series “The Waltons,” this film follows a family and rural community in the mountains.
-In order to raise money to send Clayboy (MacArthur) to college, the town’s preacher (Cox) and schoolteacher (Gregg) convince the local businessman to build a small library and hire Clayboy as the librarian.
+Synopsis: The source of the TV series “The Waltons,” this film follows a family and their rural community in the mountains.
+In order to raise money to send Clayboy (James MacArthur) to college, the town’s preacher (Wally Cox) and schoolteacher (Virginia Gregg) convince the local businessman to build a small library and hire Clayboy as the librarian.
+He spends some time studying, but the majority of his time (both in and out of the library) is spent kissing his girlfriend.

 Role Call: James MacArthur as Clayboy Spencer—Liberated Librarian/Naughty Librarian (male)